 - Step 1 Complete the Digital Discovery Tool in section Are you ready to teach online?

-- Step 2 Explore the Digital Resources Directory and watch some Digital Stories
+- Step 2 Explore the Digital Tools Directory and watch some Digital Stories

 - Step 3 Register to access an online Learning Pathway